p-q/p-q/posts/2012-08-04-instant-messaging-woes.md

 All of those issues have
 been confirmed at with least two of the following clients: Pidgin, Empathy, Mercury, imo.im and Ebuddy.
-Most of them are bugs in the repsective clients, but all of it is caused by the simple fact that Microsoft does not like users having their way with their communication.
+Most of them are bugs in the respective clients, but all of it is caused by the simple fact that Microsoft does not like users having their way with their communication.
 Using the officially supported client is not an option, as it requires using a propertiary, adversarial and utterly limited operating system.